atulmy/fullstack-event-driven-architecture/README.md

       - [localhost:5001](http://localhost:5001)

 ## Notes
-Redis as a message broker is only used for development purposed.
+Redis as a message broker is only used for development purpose.
 It should be replaced with a more feature rich pub/sub like RabbitMQ, Kafka, Google Cloud Pub/Sub, etc. for production.

 ## Deploying